j-schmidt-eu/8-inch-floppy-50-pin-to-34-pin-adapter/README.md

 To connect the controller to the adapter, use a 34-pin ribbon cable (IDC socket connector to IDC socket connector).
 It is recommended to connect the adapter after the twist in the ribbon cable.

-_Note: **When using straight cable without twist, your drive will be Drive B on the controller side.**_
+_Note: **When using straight cable without twist, drive A and drive B will be swapped on the controller side.**_

-The drive should be connected to the adapter with a 50-pin ribbon cable (IDC card edge connector to IDC socket connector).
+The drive(s) should be connected to the adapter with a 50-pin ribbon cable (IDC card edge connector to IDC socket connector).

 #### Power
 The adapter should be connected to a power supply via the 4 pin Berg/Amphenol connector (only the 5V line will be used).
 The pinout is ATX compatible.
-Power for the floppy drive should be supplied as described in the operations manual for that specific drive.
+Power for the floppy drive(s) should be supplied as described in the operations manual for that specific drive.

 ## Operation
 To operate the adapter a single push button (command button) is present on the bottom right corner of the PCB.

-_Note: **The button will be disabled when the drive is in use.**_
+_Note: **The button will be disabled when any drive is in use.**_

 ### Display
 For status display and settings, a two-digit seven-segment display is present on the top right corner of the PCB.